 Step 2: Once the oil is completely worked into the sugar, and it’s the consistency of lightly wet sand, stir in drops of essential oils if desired.

-How to use sugar scrub: Using 1 tablespoon at a time, gently rub the sugar scrub into your wet skin in the shower, then rinse off.
+How to use sugar scrub: Using 1 tablespoon at a time, gently rub the sugar scrub in a circular motion to lightly massage into your wet skin in the shower, then rinse off with warm water.
 1/4 cup sugar scrub works pretty well for a full body scrub, but you can use more or less.

 Important Note!
 Sugar scrub can cause the bottom of the shower/bathtub to become oily so be careful not to slip.
 I also soap off the bottom of the shower after I’m done using sugar scrub so the next person to use it doesn’t slip!